ehw-fit/autoax/README.md

 ## Example application
 The system is easily configurable.
 You can follow an example for the Sobel edge detector listed in a folder [sobel](sobel/).
 An input is a fully described library of approximate components, configuration of experiments and hardware and software models.

 The configuration can specify multiple variants of features used.
-The proposed model is fully extensible for introducing new operators etc.
+The proposed model is fully extensible for introducing new operators etc. The example analysis can be seen in [sobel/analysis.ipynb](sobel/analysis.ipynb).

 ## Library description
 Approximate library needs to have specified some parameters (hardware and error parameters) and links to particular C functions and Verilog files.